-This policy applies to members of the University community and affiliates who use NYU’s computer and data resources and/or who have access to sensitive data stored on these resources.
+This policy applies to members of the University community and affiliates who use NYU’s computer and data resources and/or who have access to sensitive data sent, transmitted, viewed, received, or stored on these resources.

 This policy does not form a contract of any kind, including, among others, an employment contract.
 The University reserves the right to modify this policy without notice and at its discretion.
-The current version of this policy is posted on the ITS website (www.nyu.edu/its/policies).
-All terms noted in italics are defined at the end of this policy.
+The current version of this policy is posted on the NYU IT website (www.nyu.edu/it/policies).
+All terms noted in italics are defined at the beginning of this policy.

 A. Acceptance of authorization to use NYU computer and data resources establishes an obligation to:

-8. be aware of and comply with other relevant school and University policies, procedures, and business rules; in all cases the more stringent standard should be followed.
+- be aware of and comply with other relevant school and University policies, procedures, and business rules and applicable local laws and regulations; in all cases the more stringent standard should be followed.

 B. This obligation applies regardless of:

-3. the form or manner in which sensitive data are stored or transmitted, including, but not limited to, local file, shared file, file on removable media such as CD-ROM disk and jump drive, central database, fax, printer, copier, network, phone, e-mail, or voice mail.
+- the form or manner in which sensitive data are stored or transmitted, including, but not limited to, local file, shared file, file on removable media such as CD-ROM disk and jump drive, central database, fax, printer, copier, network, phone, email, or voice mail.